mechtron/synology-file-list-backup/README.md

 ## Notes

 - Ensure your Mac has access to the NAS shared folder where the file list is stored.
-- You can modify the script to adjust file formats, filters, or additional automation.
+- You can modify the script to adjust file formats, filters, or add additional actions.

+## FAQ

+### My folder action is not firing.
+How might I fix this?

+1. Locate your `.workflow` file in `~/Library/Workflows/Applications/Folder Actions/`
+1. Move your `.workflow` file to your Desktop
+1. Delete the containing folder `~/Library/Workflows/Applications`
+1. Move `.workflow` file from Desktop back into `~/Library/Workflows`
+1. Double-click `.workflow` file to re-install

 ## License